Film industry: Introduction of film industry

-In 1900, Charles Pathé began film production under the Pathé-Frères brand, with Ferdinand Zecca hired to actually make the films.
+In 1900, Charles Pathé began film production under the Pathé-Frères brand, with Ferdinand Zecca hired to make the films.
 By 1905, Pathé was the largest film company in the world, a position it retained until World War I. Léon Gaumont began film production in 1896, supervised by Alice Guy.

+From 1904 until the First World War, the Pathé group was the world leader in the film industry, far ahead of American firms.
+At its peak, Charles Pathé's company had almost 50% of the world film market, including in the United States.

 Besides American Mutoscope, there were also numerous smaller producers in the United States, and some of them established a long-term presence in the new century.
 American Vitagraph, one of these minor producers, built studios in Brooklyn, and expanded its operations in 1905.

 The first successful permanent theatre showing only films was "The Nickelodeon", which was opened in Pittsburgh in 1905.
-By then, there were enough films several minutes long available to fill a programme running for at least half an hour, and which could be changed weekly when the local audience became bored with it.
+By then, there were enough films several minutes long available to fill a program running for at least half an hour, and which could be changed weekly when the local audience became bored with it.
 Other exhibitors in the United States quickly followed suit, and within two years, there were 8,000 of these nickelodeons in operation across the United States.
 The American experience led to a worldwide boom in the production and exhibition of films from 1906 onwards.

 Movie theaters became popular entertainment venues and social hubs in the early 20th century, much like cabarets and other theaters.

-By 1907, purpose-built cinemas for motion pictures were being opened across the United States, Britain and France.
+By 1907, purpose-built cinemas for motion pictures were being opened across the United States, Britain, and France.
 The films were often shown with the accompaniment of music provided by a pianist, though there could be more musicians.
-There were also a very few larger cinemas in some of the biggest cities.
-Initially, the majority of films in the programmes were Pathé films, but this changed fairly quickly as the American companies cranked up production.
-The programme was made up of just a few films, and the show lasted around 30 minutes.
+There were also very few larger cinemas in some of the biggest cities.
+Initially, the majority of films in the programs were Pathé films, but this changed fairly quickly as the American companies cranked up production.
+The program was made up of just a few films, and the show lasted around 30 minutes.
 The reel of film, of maximum length 1000 ft, which usually contained one individual film, became the standard unit of film production and exhibition in this period.
-The programme was changed twice or more a week, but went up to five changes of programme a week after a couple of years.
+The program was changed twice or more a week but went up to five changes of program a week after a couple of years.
 In general, cinemas were set up in the established entertainment districts of the cities.
 In 1907, Pathé began renting their films to cinemas through film exchanges rather than selling the films outright.